quachvan/Maze/README.md

-Download the project and extract the file.
+Download the ZIP file and extract the file or open it in desktop.
 Run the solution on Visual Studio 2017 Community.

 Download Postman if you have not done so already.